travis-ci/docs-travis-ci-com/user/sonarqube.md

 Next versions of this add-on will provide the following features:

-- No need to define a third-party GitHub user for pull request analysis
+- No need to define a third-party GitHub user for pull request analysis.
-- Support for external pull requests
+- Support for external pull requests.